 Offsetting the reversal in federal policy, states across the U.S. are leading the renewable energy transition.
-For example, Iowa, South Dakota and Kansas are generating about than 30 percent of their electricity from wind; California, Hawaii and Vermont are generating about 10 percent from solar.
+For example, Iowa, South Dakota, and Kansas are generating about 30 percent of their electricity from wind; California, Hawaii, and Vermont are generating about 10 percent from solar.
 Cities are also transitioning to renewable sources of energy.
 More than 130 cities have committed to 100 percent renewable electricity.
 Six small cities have already achieved the target.

 Almost half of the States have also been implementing fuel efficiency and CO2 emissions standards for cars and light trucks.
 However, new and amended (weaker) nationwide standards have been recently proposed by the Administration for vehicles model year 2021 to 2026, which would further increase emissions from the transportation sector, currently accounting for the majority of CO2 emissions, with almost 40 percent.

 For the last two decades, the U.S. has been and still is producing 80 percent of its energy (for electricity, heating and transportation) from fossil fuels.